-Line 9-Other Tax and Interest Amounts
+Line 8-Other Tax and Interest Amounts

-Other tax and interest amounts may be included in, or subtracted from, the total tax reported on line 9.
+Other tax and interest amounts may be included in, or subtracted from, the total tax reported on line 8.

-Amounts to include in the total for line 9 are:
+Amounts to include in the total for line 8 are:

-- Interest on deferred tax attributable to installment sales of certain timeshares and residential lots (section 453(I)(3)), and - Certain nondealer installment obligations (section 453A(c).
+- Interest on deferred tax attributable to installment sales of certain timeshares and residential lots (section 453(I)(3)), - Certain nondealer installment obligations (section 453A(c), and - Interest due on deferred gain under section 1260(b).